mohammad-dabour/dummyProject/README.md

  * consul
  * nginx

- I have read many concourse ci tutorials and docouments however in addition to  official docoumentation i think [this one was helpful too]
+ I have read many concourse ci tutorials and docouments however in addition to the official docoumentation i think [this one was helpful too]

  [official documentation]: https://concourse-ci.org/docker-repository.html
  [this one is helpful too]: https://github.com/JeffDeCola/hello-go